codersMom/angular100-labs-2020-06-22/Ch03-DataBinding/1typecheck-data/README.md

     }
     ```

-1. In the **ngOnInit()** use a console.log to print the data `console.log(this.albumsArray);` and make sure it displays in the console of the browser.
+3. In the **ngOnInit()** use a console.log to print the data `console.log(this.albumsArray);` and make sure it displays in the console of the browser.

-1. You may notice that there are some purposeful issues with this array data.
+4. You may notice that there are some purposeful issues with this array data.
 The first item has id as a string value and the other as a number.
 Lets define an interface to do type checking against this data.

     ```
     ng g interface albums/album --type=model
     ```

-1. Notice the creation of the directory albums and the naming of the file **album.model.ts** the type flag was used to name the file with the type.
+5. Notice the creation of the directory albums and the naming of the file **album.model.ts** the type flag was used to name the file with the type.
 Look inside this file and notice it is rather bare bones but exports an interface.

-1. Complete the interface so that it looks like this:
+6. Complete the interface so that it looks like this:

-    ```typescript
+    ```javascript
     export interface Album {
       id: number;
       artist: string;